-1) Host school shall pay all local expenses and issue checks to game officials.
+1) Host school shall pay all local expenses.
 The host school shall receive a flat fee of \$575.00 for hosting the semifinal and final game of Regionals, the cost of the game officials and retain 20% of net income.
 If admission is not charged, the host school shall forfeit the guarantee.
+The IHSA will pay all playoff officials.